stelzinga/MF/MGT_99.Legend.md

 - Employment Law

 ### Recruitment
-Recruitment is the Process of attracting Staff with the right Skills i.e. for a specific Job Description.
+Recruitment is the Process of attracting Staff with the right Skills i.e., for a specific Job Description.

 ### Skill Management
-Skill Management is the function defining Skills as well as measuring those Skills in prospect and existing Staff.
+Skill Management is the function defining Skills required to be able to operate within a Group as well as measuring those Skills in prospect and existing Staff.
 Skills are formalised in the Job Description (see above).

 ### Training
 Training is the process of adding new Skills or improving existing Skills through various means.